EmmanuelNgongo/EmmanuelNgongo/README.md

 ---
 ### A bit about me
-•	Sport is my favourite hobby
+•	Sport is my favourite hobby.

 •	I love learning new things.

 •	My favourite anime is Attack on Titan